-IoSense Spring School Proposal for SSI 2018
+IoSense Spring School at SSI 2018

 Demonstrators for the Internet of Sensors

+The Spring School of the JU ECSEL project IoSense demonstrates how to engineer innovative products in sensor-actuator networks.
 The IoSense project focuses on the availability of top innovative, competitive sensors and sensor systems ”Made in Europe” for ”Internet of Sensor” applications in smart mobility, society, energy, health care and production.

 Participants are enabled to build platforms and complements for hardware- software ecosystems so that their future applications in the Internet of Sensors become reality.
-The IoSense spring school presents newest sensor technologies as well as ways how to create innovations with them, extending the value chain with easy-to-build software for sensor applications.
+The IoSense Spring School presents newest sensor technologies as well as ways how to create innovations with them, extending the value chain with easy-to-build software for sensor applications.

 Objectives and Scope

-The goal is to enable IoT ecosystems based on hardware-software platforms and complementing apps for flexible and high-performance data-aggregation and processing in sensor-actuator networks.
+The target of the IoSense Spring School is to show how to engineer innovative products.
+The goal is to enable IoT ecosystems based on hardware/software platforms and complementing applications for flexible and high-performance data aggregation and processing in sensor-actuator networks.